 Inherent contradictions between words and actions

 The Belfast Agreement is talked of as being built on equality, respect and diversity.
-Yet the outworking of the Good Friday Agreement has seen the visible symbols of State, the British State, the one confirmed and endorsed in referendum, have been removed from the institutions of State – from the badges of the PSNI; from the walls of the Courts; and from the flagpoles of civic buildings.
+Yet the outworking of the Good Friday Agreement has seen the visible symbols of State, the British State, the one confirmed and endorsed in referendum, being removed from the institutions of State – from the badges of the PSNI; from the walls of the Courts; and from the flagpoles of civic buildings.

 The visible, deliberate and conscious removal of British identity from the public sphere seems contrary to the Good Friday Agreement confirming the constitutional position of Northern Ireland within the UK, the British State, and removing the irredentist Articles 2 & 3 claim of the Republic of Ireland’s constitution; endorsed by republican and unionist alike in referendum.